VIRTUAL EXPLORER OUTDOOR LEADER

-Technology & Facilitation
+Technology & Facilitation:

-- Possess flexibility and creative problem solving.
+- Possess flexibility and creative problem-solving.

 - Act quickly and professionally when challenges with technology or group dynamics present themselves.

-Pre-Trip Prep & Post-Trip Responsibilities
+Administrative & Post-Trip Responsibilities

-- Lead and/or actively participate in event specific pre-trip meetings and post-event debriefings with your team.
+- Lead and/or actively participate in event-specific pre-trip meetings and post-event debriefings with your team.

 - Complete post-trip evaluations.